macu/multiselectable.js/README.md

 ### Options

-The `markSelected` option defines a function to call for each row that becomes selected.
-Likewise `markUnselected` defines a function to call for each row that becomes unselected.
+The `markSelected` and `markUnselected` options define functions to call when the selection changes.

     $("table").multiselectable({